 Other Unaccounted For Costs:

-- Asking, (i.e. begging), friends and family to help you load and unload.
+- Asking, (i.e. begging), friends and family to help you load and unload the rental truck.

 - Being held liable if your friends or family injure themselves.